 Generally, our studies on evolutionary developmental biology (Evo-Devo) have a tripartite structure of the overall approach: 1) The first step is quantification of morphological variation using methods ranging from simply scoring the absence or presence of particular structures to 3D imaging and modeling; 2) The second component is identification of candidate genetic and developmental mechanisms using methods ranging from observations of the trait as it emerges in real time to quantitative trait locus (QTL) mapping to microarray and RNAseq screens;3) The third part is functional assays of candidate genes/pathways to reveal the more causative relationships by methods ranging from physical manipulations to tissue and embryo transgenesis with molecular vectors.

-et al., 2003, Dissimilar regulation of cell differentiation in mesencephalic (cranial) and sacral (trunk) neural crest cells in vitro., Development, Vol:130, ISSN:0950-1991, Pages:4567-4579
+et al., 2003, Dissimilar regulation of cell differentiation in mesencephalic (cranial) and sacral (trunk) neural crest cells in vitro, Development, Vol:130, ISSN:0950-1991, Pages:4567-4579

-et al., 2004, Bmp4 and morphological variation of beaks in Darwin's finches., Science, Vol:305, Pages:1462-1465
+et al., 2004, Bmp4 and morphological variation of beaks in Darwin's finches, Science, Vol:305, ISSN:0036-8075, Pages:1462-1465

-et al., 2006, The calmodulin pathway and evolution of elongated beak morphology in Darwin's finches., Nature, Vol:442, Pages:563-567
+et al., 2006, The calmodulin pathway and evolution of elongated beak morphology in Darwin's finches, Nature, Vol:442, ISSN:0028-0836, Pages:563-567

-et al., 2007, Regulation of skeletogenic differentiation in cranial dermal bone., Development, Vol:134, ISSN:0950-1991, Pages:3133-3144
+et al., 2007, Regulation of skeletogenic differentiation in cranial dermal bone, Development, Vol:134, ISSN:0950-1991, Pages:3133-3144

-et al., 2010, Scaling and shear transformations capture beak shape variation in Darwin's finches., Proc Natl Acad Sci U S A, Vol:107, Pages:3356-3360
+et al., 2010, Scaling and shear transformations capture beak shape variation in Darwin's finches, Proceedings of the National Academy of Sciences of the United States of America, Vol:107, ISSN:0027-8424, Pages:3356-3360

-et al., 2011, Two developmental modules establish 3D beak-shape variation in Darwin's finches., Proc Natl Acad Sci U S A, Vol:108, Pages:4057-4062
+et al., 2011, Two developmental modules establish 3D beak-shape variation in Darwin's finches, Proceedings of the National Academy of Sciences of the United States of America, Vol:108, ISSN:0027-8424, Pages:4057-4062

-et al., 2012, Birds have paedomorphic dinosaur skulls., Nature, Vol:487, Pages:223-226
+et al., 2012, Birds have paedomorphic dinosaur skulls, Nature, Vol:487, ISSN:0028-0836, Pages:223-226

-et al., 2012, Closely related bird species demonstrate flexibility between beak morphology and underlying developmental programs., Proc Natl Acad Sci U S A, Vol:109, Pages:16222-16227
+et al., 2012, Closely related bird species demonstrate flexibility between beak morphology and underlying developmental programs, Proceedings of the National Academy of Sciences of the United States of America, Vol:109, ISSN:0027-8424, Pages:16222-16227

-Abzhanov A, 2013, von Baer's law for the ages: lost and found principles of developmental evolution., Trends in Genetics, Vol:29, ISSN:0168-9525, Pages:712-722
+et al., 2013, von Baer's law for the ages: lost and found principles of developmental evolution, Trends in Genetics, Vol:29, ISSN:0168-9525, Pages:712-722